bens6477/battleships/README.md

     * **Resolution ✅** - The code was refactored to incorporate escape characters, which withdrew the need to import an additional library for colour alteration.
 The <code>colour_text(text, colour)</code> function was created to wrap colour-dependent escape characters around the inputted text, with the syntax <code>colour_code + text + reset_colour</code>.
 Since many different colours were frequently printed in the terminal, this function significantly improved the efficiency, readability and troubleshooting of this process.

 * **Problem 🐞** - Nested lists not copying to new variable correctly.
-    * **Resolution ✅** - copy.deepcopy() was used to create duplicate nested lists which had no dependencies on the original list.
-Other conventional techniques for copying lists such as old_list.copy() and old_list[:] modified the original list when manipulating the duplicated nested list and therefore were not sufficient for the feature.
+    * **Resolution ✅** - <code>copy.deepcopy()</code> was used to create duplicate nested lists which had no dependencies on the original list.
+Other conventional techniques for copying lists such as <code>old_list.copy()</code> and <code>old_list[:]</code> modified the original list when manipulating the duplicated nested list and therefore were not sufficient for the feature.
 [Adapted from Stack Overflow](https://stackoverflow.com/questions/2541865/copying-nested-lists-in-python)

 * **Problem 🐞** - Continual printing of data leading to over-crowded terminal and poor user experience
     * **Resolution ✅** - The terminal was cleared frequently to ensure that the game board was consistently at the top of the terminal.
 The <code>clear_console()</code> function utilised the <code>os.system('clear')</code> was used to wipe the terminal of data, enabling the presentation of the game to be controlled and styled.
 [Adapted from DelftStack](https://www.delftstack.com/howto/python/python-clear-console/)

 * **Problem 🐞** - Hiding and revealing computer's ships.
-    * **Resolution ✅** -
+    * **Resolution ✅** - Since the computer's fleet was to be hidden during gameplay, the <code>hidden_board</code> Board attribute was created to remove all instances of ship symbols from the board, while keeping the hit, miss and blank cells. <code>hidden_board</code> used <code>copy.deepcopy()</code> to create a full copy of the player board to complete this procedure.

 * **Problem 🐞** - Resetting board
-    * **Resolution ✅** -

-* **Problem 🐞** -
-    * **Resolution ✅** -

-* **Issue** - Resetting the board after each outcome was declared.
-    * **Resolution** - To keep a fast paced flow to the game, after declaring the winner of each point the images of each player's attack were shown for two seconds before returning to the selection image.
-The <code>setTimeout()</code>, meaning the user did not need to press a button to acknowledge the result.
-The result text, however, remained unchanged in the center, should the player have missed the combination from the images.
+    * **Resolution ✅** - Calling the player boards again did not result in the re-initialisation of the boards.
+Therefore, a copy of a each player board was created and this was used to reset both player boards when creating a new game.

 ### Unfixed Bugs
 * The use of global variableswas required for username and player boards to function.
 Removing the global variable required the players to be passed through each function they were used in.
+* The <code>print_board()</code> function is inefficiently writtent.
+A cleaner, more precise function would improve readability and troubleshooting.

 ## Deployment